GuangtaoLyu/GuangtaoLyu/README.md

-I am a first-year graduate student of Xidian University.
-My supervisor is Professor Deng Cheng.
+I am a graduate student of Xidian University.
+My supervisor is Professor Cheng Deng.

 My area of interest is multimodal understanding, co-speech gesture generation.